 Fund Medicaid: "With the President pushing for tax cuts of hundreds of billions of dollars aimed largely at millionaires, surely we can find the relatively small amount of money needed" to increase federal subsidies for Medicaid.

 Ban Depleted Uranium in Weapons: Asserting that exposure to depleted uranium (which was used in Iraq during the 1991 Gulf War) can lead to serious health problems, this program supports The Depleted Uranium Munitions Study Act -- co-sponsored by Democratic Representatives Tammy Baldwin, John Conyers, Stephanie Tubbs Jones, Barbara Lee, Edward Markey, Jim McDermott, and Charles Rangel -- to study the health and environmental impact of depleted uranium munitions.

-Stop Patriot Act II: This program opposes the provisions of the "Domestic Security Enhancement Act" which, according to PPC, tramples on people’s constitutional rights in the manner of a totalitarian regime.
+Stop Patriot Act II: This program opposes the provisions of the "Domestic Security Enhancement Act" which, according to CPA, tramples on people's constitutional rights in the manner of a totalitarian regime.

 Bring Them Home Now: Organized in conjunction with the anti-war organization Bring Them Home Now, this is "a campaign of military families, veterans, active duty personnel, reservists and others opposed to the ongoing war in Iraq and galvanized to action by George W. Bush's inane and reckless challenge to armed Iraqis resisting occupation to 'Bring 'em on.'"